atiilla/EncoderDecoderReactJS/README.md

 # Base64 encoder/decoder with reactJS

 * Development progress:
- - Encode-Decode message with 35 different cryptograpy algorithm will be available
+ - 35 different cryptography algorithm will be available

 ## Available Scripts